RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 `..` | a .. b | match on a range of alphabetically ordered characters from a to (and including) b ` ` | a b | sequencing; match on a and then on b

-In the case of the example PME the grammar is as follows (notice the unquoted ? and quoted ? etc., the unqouted are Grammar operators and the quoted are characters we are matching in the parsing)
+In the case of the example PME the grammar is as follows (notice the unquoted ? and quoted ? etc., the unquoted are Grammar operators and the quoted are characters we are matching in the parsing)
 ```
 Start := '/' '^'?
 Regex '$'? '/' Modifier?